mohammadameer/movie-app-react-native/README.md

 #to start the app

+1- get an tmdb v3 api key and add an env key `API_KEY` there is an example env file

-1- clone the repository
+2- clone the repository

-2- install dependencies with `yarn` or `npm i`
+3- install dependencies with `yarn` or `npm i`

-3- use `expo start` to stare the
+4- use `expo start` to stare the

 ## example